ultranoise/taco_ESP32-lib/README.md

 * <Adafruit_SSD1306.h>

-Download version 0.1: download or clone the contents of these repo.
+Download version 0.1: download or clone the contents of this repository.

-Install: Move the folder “Taco” and all its contents to your Arduino libraries folder.
+Install: Move the folder “Taco” with all its contents to your Arduino libraries folder.
 Check the included examples.

 Documentation (check the rest of Taco.h):